zeromq/zmq.rs/README.md

 ## Contributing
 Contributions are welcome!
 See our issue tracker for a list of the things we need help with.

+## Questions
+You can ask quesions in our Discord channel - https://discord.gg/G8jEhXQa

 ## Useful links
 * https://rfc.zeromq.org/
 * https://rfc.zeromq.org/spec:23/ZMTP/